Libyan city takes siege mentality to national stage

 NTC proposals to compensate the wounded with housing, and calls for reconciliation and self-control from fighters - apparently sparked by criticism of attacks on Africans and dark-skinned Libyans branded as Gaddafi's mercenaries - inspire his scorn.

 "They say, don't mistreat the mercenaries, these Nigerians.
-Well, you are standing before heroes," he says, gesturing toward militiamen who are among the city's growing ranks of amputees.
+Well, you are standing before heroes," he says, gesturing towards militiamen who are among the city's growing ranks of amputees.

 "This money for housing should be given to the wounded directly," he says.
 "We have empty houses right here."